barsegal60/FIPS/README.md

 ### Boost: Integration to Visual Studio Project ###
 <a name="integration"/>

-  1. open your project in visual studio <br />
+  1. Open your project in visual studio <br />
-  2. right click on your project -> properties <br />
+  2. Right click on your project -> properties <br />
   3. Set configuration to All configuration!important! <br />
   4. Go to Configuration properties -> VC++ Directories, add the path: “C:\Program Files\boost_1_72_0”  to Include directories and to library directories
       -  ![](README-pictures/boost8.PNG)<br />